ovh/docs/pages/public_cloud/public_cloud_databases/opensearch_01_capabilities/guide.en-gb.md

 #### Logs and metrics

-Logs and metrics are available through the Control Panel, API and could be forwarded to Logs Data Platform.
+Logs and metrics are available through the Control Panel, API and can be forwarded to Logs Data Platform.
 Additionally, cross service integration can be configured to leverage your logs and metrics in other Public Cloud Database services.
 You could then view your OpenSearch metrics in Grafana.
 See the [Cross Service Integration documentation](/pages/public_cloud/public_cloud_databases/databases_07_cross_service_integration) for more information.
-For more details on logs forwarding, see the [Public Cloud Databases - How to setup logs forwarding](https://help.ovhcloud.com/csm/en-public-cloud-databases-logs-to-customers?id=kb_article_view&sysparm_article=KB0062100).
+For more details on logs forwarding, see the [Public Cloud Databases - How to setup logs forwarding](/pages/public_cloud/public_cloud_databases/databases_16_logs_to_customer) guide.

 - **Logs retention**: 1000 lines of logs
 - **Metrics retention**: 1 calendar month